 Allegiant Air is an ultra-low cost carrier that flies from Las Vegas and Los Angeles to Honolulu.
 The flights are as cheap as $314 roundtrip, but a carry on will cost $50 roundtrip and a checked bag is $70 roundtrip.
 Additionally if you want to select your seat or board early, you have to pay extra.

-If you live in LA or Vegas, don’t mind a middle seat for six hours, and can travel with only one carry on, $364 roundtrip to Hawaii is the best deal in my opinion–better than burning 25,000+ miles on the trip.
+If you live in LA or Vegas, don’t mind a middle seat for six hours, and can travel with only one carry on, $364 roundtrip to Hawaii including a carry on is the best deal in my opinion–better than burning 25,000+ miles on the trip.

 Here’s my review of paying $90 extra to get a “Giant Seat” up front from Los Angeles to Honolulu when I flew Allegiant.

 2. Avios Award: 25,000+ Avios and $11+ roundtrip

 I love that British Airways Avios has a distance-based award chart.
 For 25,000 Avios and $11, you can fly roundtrip on American Airlines or Alaska Airlines planes from the West Coast to Hawaii.
 Here are the possible routes.